Rayson-LD/Rayson-LD/readme.md

 #### 🤔 A Little About Me..

-- 🏫 I am a third year student pursuing a Bachelor’s degree in Computer Science from the Shri Madhwa Vadiraja Institute of Technology Bantakal (KA) [2022]
+- 🏫 I am a final year student pursuing a Bachelor’s degree in Computer Science from the Shri Madhwa Vadiraja Institute of Technology Bantakal (KA) [2022]
 - ⚡️ My expertise primarily resides around Laravel, Python, SQL, C++, Unity and little bit about in Flutter.
 - ♥️ I am an enthusiastic  programmer.
 Willing to learn anything that is interesting